 Act like it.

-Prepare a listing presentation so that you can explain exactly what they’ll get from your service, how you’re qualified, and why you’re different than all the other guys (and gals).
+Prepare a listing presentation so that you can explain precisely what they’ll get from your service, how you’re qualified, and why you’re different from the rest.

 You should be prepared to give before you get.